What technique is used to check if data has been lost or written over during transfer?

 Prepare for the Certified Data Centre Technician Professional Exam with flashcards and multiple choice questions.
 Enhance your knowledge with hints and explanations.
 Ace your exam!

-The technique used to check if data has been lost or written over during transfer is a checksum.
-A checksum is a value calculated from a data set, which is then transferred along with the data itself.
-When the data is received, the checksum is recalculated and compared with the original value.
-If the two checksums match, it indicates that the data has been transferred successfully without corruption; if they do not match, it suggests that some data loss or alteration has occurred during the transfer process.
+The technique used to check if data has been lost or written over during transfer is known as a checksum.
+A checksum involves calculating a value based on the contents of the data, which is then sent along with the data during transfer.
+When the data is received, the checksum is recalculated, and if it matches the original checksum, it indicates that the data has been transferred accurately without loss or corruption.

 Subscribe